The Royal Botanic Gardens Victoria is one of the world's leading botanic gardens and a centre of excellence for

 National Herbarium of Victoria (MEL)

-The National Herbarium of Victoria (the Herbarium), founded in 1853 and located at the Melbourne Gardens, is the Victorian Government’s major centre for botanical studies in plant identification, collection and classification.
-The Herbarium houses the State Botanical Collection, an irreplaceable resource of approximately 1.2 million dried specimens of plants, fungi and algae from Australia and many other countries.
+The National Herbarium of Victoria (the Herbarium), founded in 1853 and located at Melbourne Gardens, is the Victorian Government’s major centre for botanical studies in plant identification, collection and classification.
+The Herbarium houses the State Botanical Collection, an irreplaceable resource of approximately 1.5 million dried specimens of plants, fungi and algae from Australia and many other countries.
 It is one of the most historically significant collections in the world and is used by Herbarium staff and visiting botanists for scientific research.
 Research areas include biodiversity, classification, evolution, biogeography, molecular systematics, conservation and horticulture.
 In addition, the State Botanical Collection contains the oldest and most comprehensive botanical library in Australia.
 Current work at the Herbarium is focused around three main research themes: Victoria’s biodiversity, including documenting and conserving our flora; the origin of the Australian biota, including the evolutionary history and relationship of Australian plant groups; and Biodiversity Services, including the provision of an Identification and Information Service.

 ARCUE was created in 1998 to increase understanding of the ecology, restoration and management of biodiversity in urban and suburban areas throughout Australia and the world.
 ARCUE’s activities encompass basic and applied research; undergraduate and postgraduate training; long-term ecological studies; community education; policy and management advice to all levels of government; and consultancy services.
 In addition, ARCUE works closely with the School of Botany at The University of Melbourne (where it is located), and with the research and education programs of Melbourne and Cranbourne gardens.
 Regrettably, due to a lack of sustainable funding, ARCUE ceased operations on 31 December 2016.
 The Royal Botanic Gardens Victoria gratefully acknowledges the valuable contributions of the ARCUE team and the Baker Foundation for its generous support of ARCUE.